INTP Compatibility: Romantic Relationships, Love, and Dating

 Worst INTP Match

 The ESFP personality type is the worst match for an INTP.
-While two well-functioning adults can make most relationships work if they try hard enough, some partners are more natural and more pleasant than others.
+While two well-functioning adults can make most relationships work if they try hard enough, some partners are more natural and pleasant than others.
 This pair will struggle to communicate on even the most basic level.

 An ESFP naturally follows their feelings which tend to be unnoticed and not understood by the logical INTP.
-Additionally, the INTP partner can deliver (and take) criticism, the more feeling centered ESFP partner will likely be deeply wounded when such critical comments come their way from their INTP.
+Additionally, the INTP partner can deliver (and take) criticism; the more feeling-centered ESFP partner will likely be deeply wounded when such critical comments come their way from their INTP.

 Compatibility Chart